ncase/covid-19/words.md

 Pilots use flight simulators to learn how not to crash planes. **Epidemiologists use epidemic simulators to learn how not to crash humanity.**

-So, let's set up an epidemic simulator!
+So, let's set up an epidemic "flight simulator"!
 First, we need some simulation rules.

 Let's say you have some Infected (i) people and not-yet-infected Susceptible (s) people.
 One (i) infects a (s), those 2 (i) infect another 2 (s), those 4 (i) infect another 4 (s), and so on: